anantya2007-debug/Anantya_phase2/niteCTF/AI.md

 My friend can never remember movie names, absolutely hopeless.
 This time he only recalls six cast members, nothing else.
 He's always been dense, but we've been a tight for years, so I guess I'm stuck helping him again.
 Can you figure out the movie he's trying to remember?

 ## Solution
-6 cast members denote the 6 nodes that are clustered together that we need to find in the neural network, which then have to be arranged in descending order to get the flag.
-To find the cluster of nodes we can use the K Nearest Neighbors Classification.
+From the description, it is seen that the 6 cast members denote the 6 nodes that are clustered together that we need to find in the neural network, which then have to be arranged in descending order to get the flag.
+We then used the K Nearest Neighbors Classification to find the cluster of nodes.
 K-Nearest Neighbors Classifier first stores the training examples.
 During prediction, when it encounters a new instance (or test example) to predict, it finds the K number of training instances nearest to this new instance.
 Then assigns the most common class among the K-Nearest training instances to this test instance.
 Using the nearest neighbours code to find 5 other closest indices to 1 that we choose.
 Similarly, when we get 6 nodes coming together everytime, when nearest distance is measured, gives us the classified cluster we need.
 Like actors of a single movie would be found together at every testing.
 Rough snippet of the logic is given below.
 ```bash